manmohitsehgal/autrui-repo/README.md

 Once the project has been pulled from the master branch, you need to do the following to compile and run the project:

 - Remove the Splash project from your workspace(Delete it, but make sure to not delete the files from your computer)
-- Import the Main App folder
+- Import the my_autrui folder which is inside Main App folder and copy the contents to your workspace (make sure the workspace is different from the autrui-repo)
-- Import the facebook folder
+- Import the facebook folder by going into (Main App/facebook-android-sdk-master/) and then clicking on facebook, also copy the contents into your workspace
 - Clean your project
+- Next if all of the errors dont do away, right click on my_autrui (or the name of the folder which has our app) and then click on properties
+- Then click on 'Android' on your left hand side and see if the library part of the window is empty (this will be near the bottom of the window).
+- If it is empty then add Facebook (If you have imported it correctly it should be called FacebookSDK) as a library and click on Apply and then Ok
+- Clean your project
 - Run as done so previously

+#Errors#
+It can happen that you still might get errors and that is because you don't have the required SDK versions.
+I recommend to install API 8, 10, 14.
+If it still doesn't work then also install API 17,18.

-*Note: We have removed the facebook-android-sdk-3.7 folder as we will not be using that.
-Instead, we have added a facebook folder, which is needed for the facebook connection.
+*Note: I have removed the previous facebook folder and added facebook-android-sdk-master which has an updated facebook folder.

 ##Links##